• Skip to primary navigation

 Bacon: Whatever bacon you like is what you should use.
 Regular, thick-cut, or center-cut bacon are all good options.
 Center-cut bacon has less fat content if that is something you monitor.

 Sweet potatoes: When buying sweet potatoes, look for ones without sprouts or bruises.
-You'll need 1 to 1.25 pound of sweet potatoes which is 2 medium-large potatoes or 3 small-medium potatoes.
+You'll need 1 to 1.25 pounds of sweet potatoes which is 2 medium-large potatoes or 3 small-medium potatoes.

 Onions: I like to use a combo of white or yellow onions with red onions.
 Honestly, any type of onion will be delicious in this bacon sweet potato hash.
 You could also add a bell pepper in place of one onion if desired.